ballerina-attic/asynchronous-invocation/README.md

     └── resources
 ```

-To learn more about how to structure Ballerina code in a proejct please refer [How to Structure Ballerina Code](https://ballerina.io/learn/how-to-structure-ballerina-code/).
+To learn more about how to structure Ballerina code in a project, see [How to Structure Ballerina Code](https://ballerina.io/learn/how-to-structure-ballerina-code/).

 ### Implement the Stock Quote Summary service with asynchronous invocations